Skip to Content

 Fresh or Frozen Instant Pot Corn on the Cob

-Instant Pot corn is the only way to go!
-Using your pressure cooker is the easiest way to steam frozen corn on the cob to perfection every time.
+Frozen Instant Pot corn on the cob time is here and the only way to go!
+Using your pressure cooker is the easiest way of how to cook frozen corn on the cob steamed or with fresh cobs to perfection every time.
+A healthy side dish you can make in a Ninja Foodi too that is family friendly and cheap.

 Instant-Pot-Corn

 To make Instant Pot corn you just throw it in add 1 cup water, set the time on high pressure and when it beeps you’ve got the perfect corn side dish!
-For more easy easy Instant Pot recipes we have over 100+ here. (originally published 11/18, affiliate links present)
+For more easy easy Instant Pot recipes we have over 100+ here. (affiliate links present)

 Ninja Foodi Corn on the Cob